Harmelodic/harmelodic.github.io/docs/advice-and-research/shokz-openrun-pro-2-mini-review.md

-# Shokz OpenRun Pro 2 Mini
+# Shokz OpenRun Pro 2 Mini Review

 I used to use [Google Pixel Buds](./2nd-gen-google-pixel-buds.md), but then I went through 3 pairs of those, because they weren't very durable / I was clumsy in two ways: